sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/machine-images/gce.md

 <img class="screenshot" src="./assets/gcp-bucket.png"/>

 1. In the [instance size chart](#instance-size-chart) below, download the image (`tar.gz`) file that matches your deployment size
-2. Nevigate to [Google Cloud Storage](https://console.cloud.google.com/storage) and select a project where you will store the image and deploy the instance in
+2. Navigate to [Google Cloud Storage](https://console.cloud.google.com/storage) and select a project where you will store the image and deploy the instance in
 3. **Upload** the `tar.gz` file to a bucket (create one if needed)
 4. Copy the **URL**